ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

         ![creating](gh1.png)

-    - The result should look like this:
+    - The result should look like this.
+(Note: **Ignore** the instructions labelled "... or create a new repository at the command line" that show up on that web page&mdash;they've been cropped out for a reason.
+We are going to do something slightly different, so **follow the instructions below** instead.)

         ![result](gh2.png)